 Flanary Law Firm, PLLC has a strong focus on criminal defense.
 Our attorneys are dedicated to each and every client, and we believe every person has a right to a fair trial.
 The attorneys at Flanary Law Firm, PLLC will suppress evidence, file motions, and discover every available legal option for your case.

-Attorneys at Flanary Law Firm, PLLC practices law in the San Antonio area including Converse, Live Oaks, Kirby, Somerset, and Universal City.
+Attorneys at Flanary Law Firm, PLLC practice law in the San Antonio area including Converse, Live Oaks, Kirby, Somerset, and Universal City.

 Call us today at (210) 738-8383, or submit an online contact form today.